 What do Pat and Jeannie do?

 We’re flattered that anyone cares.
 As of late 2016, Pat and Jeannie have both dedicated themselves full-time to expanding IX Arts and furthering its mission.
 Previously, Pat spent 20 years working as a multimedia instructional designer and Jeannie previously served both government and private clients as a graphic designer and technical writer.
 Together they have authored two books (Visions of Never and The Art of the Dragon) and are currently working on the third, a critical history of Imaginative Realism.
 In addition, they co-curated the record-breaking “At the Edge: Art of the Fantastic” exhibition at the Allentown Art Museum in 2012 as well as numerous gallery shows and the 2016 IX Preview Weekend at the Delaware Museum of Art.
 Kerberos, our premier quadruped, is in charge of maintaining corporate morale, security, and leftover management.
 His young padawan learner, Ishi, eats his face and steals his antler chews.
-Doubloon, the newest addition to the team, likes to float around in his tank flaunting the fact that he has both gills and lungs and is therefore better than the rest of us in spite of the fact that we insist on referring to him as “banana frog.”
+Doubloon, the newest addition to the team, likes to float around in her tank flaunting the fact that she has both gills and lungs and is therefore better than the rest of us in spite of the fact that we insist on referring to her as “banana frog.”

 Plan Your Stay